Money management is often an overlooked aspect of the trading process.

-At its core, position sizing involves deciding how much to allocate per trade.
+At their core, position sizing techniques involve deciding how much to allocate per trade.
 How much risk you want to take per trade.

 For example, you want to trade EUR/USD, USD/JPY and USD/CAD.
 Depending on the size of your trading capital and your previous experience in trading these forex pairs, you may want to allocate different amounts to each trade.